coast-framework/coast/docs/Queries.md

       {:author/name "Cody Coast"})
 ```

 One limitation of pull syntax is how do you limit how many nested rows get returned?
-You  can do that too with `:limit`
+You can do that with `:limit`

 ```clojure
 (db/q '[:pull [author/email